Back to Blog

 Phase 3: Tools

-• Tools developed hastily and inconsistently
+• Tools were built fast and inconsistently

 Phase 4: Autonomous Agents